-If this sounds like something you’ve always wanted to do, I’ve plotted out the perfect road trip for you.
+If this sounds like something you’ve always wanted to do, I’ve mapped out the perfect road trip for you.

-Simply follow along and click on the blue text links to open more detailed descriptions and directions to each of these waterfall hotspots near Pittsburgh.
+This article describes each stop along the road trip – click on the blue text links to open more detailed articles about each of these waterfall hotspots near Pittsburgh.

-Our first stop on the Pittsburgh waterfalls road trip is Buttermilk Falls in Beaver County, a magnificent waterfall in a rather unexpected, urban location.
+Our second stop on the “best waterfalls near Pittsburgh” road trip is Buttermilk Falls in Beaver County, a magnificent waterfall in a rather unexpected, urban location.

 Located just a few hundred yards from the Beaver Falls exit of the PA Turnpike, Buttermilk Falls is one a handful of waterfalls in Pennsylvania you can stand behind!

-Road trip stop number two is McConnells Mill State Park in Lawrence County, home to many wonderful attractions, including numerous waterfalls.
+Stop number six along the “best waterfalls near Pittsburgh” road trip is McConnells Mill State Park in Lawrence County, home to many wonderful attractions, including numerous waterfalls.

 Alpha Falls is the tallest waterfall at McConnells Mill State Park, at 35 feet.